genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 select FastQC Report app.

-If you don’t want to use a data flow, you can select all of your raw reads, right click on them, go to “Explore” and select the appropriate app.
+If you don’t want to use a data flow, you can select all of your raw reads, right click on them, go to "Explore" and select the appropriate app.
 In this case you’ll also need to wait until the computations are done and you will be able to track the progress of your tasks using Task Manager.